 Muck Boots Made in China

-If you look inside a pair of Muck boots it’s most likely you’ll find a stamp that reads “made in China”.
-For quite a few years now, Muck’s production in China accounts for roughly 90% of their products, including their top-tier styles like the Field Blazer.
+If you look inside a pair of Muck boots, it’s most likely you’ll find a stamp that reads “made in China.”
+For quite a few years now, Muck’s production in China accounts for roughly 90% of their products, including its top-tier styles like the Field Blazer.

 Below you’ll find a list of their most popular styles made in the country: